Clarification of the Drop-in Rules for the Pairs events

 If the team has registered more than three pairs, it has to elect the three which will drop-in no later 10 pm on the day prior to the pairs event they have asked to enter.
 If this doesn’t happen, the system will automatically pick the three pairs, and no change will be allowed thereafter.

-**Note that players entering the Pairs Championships after playing in the Teams Championships (i.e. whether they are eliminated at the end of the qualification or whether they drop in after being disqualified during the Knock out phase) do not do so free of charge.
+**Note that players entering the ANY of the Pairs Championships, including the Mixed Pairs, after playing in the Teams Championships (i.e. whether they are eliminated at the end of the qualification or whether they drop in after being disqualified during the Knock out phase) do not do so free of charge.
 They must pay the normal entry fee for the Pairs event.

 However, there is a Post Rosenblum teams, which consists of two one-day Swiss Teams and these events are free of charge to players from the Rosenblum who do not wish to play in the Open Pairs; the one day Post-McConnell and Rand events are also free of charge to players from the McConnell and Rand Teams respectively if they do not wish to play in the Women’s or Senior Pairs.